codacy/docs/docs/organizations/using-coding-standards.md

     !!! important
         The coding standard will only control tools that can analyze one or more of the languages selected in this step.

         If a language is not selected in this step, the associated tools are not necessarily disabled.
 Rather, Codacy uses default tool configurations, potentially enabling the tools and leading to unintended analysis of the omitted language.
-To prevent this:
+To override this behavior:

         1. When creating a coding standard, select all the languages used in the relevant repositories, so that all associated tools are controlled by the coding standard.